 Among the greatest post-war changes was in the role of women in society.
 Those over the age of 30 received the vote; King’s College Hospital Medical School admitted women students for the first time, and three out of the 10 senior staff at the Wellcome Laboratory in Brockwell Park were women – and all three were Fellows of the Royal Society.

 The inter-war period also saw significant housing developments in Herne Hill.
 The former estate of Casino House was bought by the then Metropolitan Borough of Camberwell, and the Sunray Estate built there in response to the cry for “homes fit for heroes”.

-Fortunately the south eastern part of the Casina estate, with its small lake, was not developed but was used to form the very attractive Sunray Gardens park.
+Fortunately the south-eastern part of the Casino Estate, with its small lake, was not developed but was used to form the attractive Sunray Gardens park.

 The large Grade II listed Dorchester Court estate was built in 1936 on Herne Hill, on the site formerly occupied by large 19th-century villas.
 In 1937 our much-loved Lido was built in a corner of Brockwell Park.
 This Art Deco Grade II listed building has been extended and transformed in recent years and now offers health and fitness facilities all year round, as well as an award-winning cafe.

 The Second World War saw much damage to Herne Hill, particularly during the 1940/41 Blitz.
 Few streets escaped damage.
 There were nearly 100 civilian deaths between September 1940 and February 1945 as a result of enemy action.

 After 1945 priority was given to repairing damaged properties.
 But ‘pre-fabs’ were also put up; and later, new houses were built on vacant bomb-sites.
 These contrasted significantly with their neighbouring late Victorian and Edwardian properties.
 Many large houses were demolished or converted into flats.
 New small blocks of flats were built and later, larger local authority estates of flats and houses, including tower blocks, such as in Dulwich Road.